ULL-ESIT-DMSI/ull-esit-dmsi.github.io-source/tema1-introduccion/practicas/nextjs/README.md

 key: nextjs
 rubrica:
    - "Code of the lab is correct and works"
+   - "It has followed the Next.js current version of the tutorial"
    - "Site deployed at netlify and Vercel"
    - "Images request added"
    - "REST answers to exercises are correct"